56duong/extract-ngx-translate/README.md

 This command will:

 - Scan the `./src/app` directory for `.ts` and `.html` files.
 - Extract translation keys and apply the specified transformations.
-Use key as default value, uppercase the first letter of the value and remove underscores and
+Use key as default value, uppercase the first letter of the value and remove underscores.
 - Update the `en.json`, `fr.json`, and `vi.json` files with the new keys and values.